MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connectors.md

 Connecting your WFM system to Teams empowers your frontline workforce to manage schedules more effectively and streamlines everyday processes for higher engagement and productivity.
 Your frontline workers have one place for their scheduling, communication, and collaboration needs to get work done, from anywhere, on any device.

 We offer managed and open-source Shifts connectors.
-In this article, you'll learn about Shifts connectors and how they work.
+This article gives you an overview of Shifts connectors and how they work.

 ## How Shifts connectors work